CICE-Consortium/Icepack/doc/source/intro/citing.rst

 represents all v1 releases, and will always resolve to the latest one.
 More information can be found by following the DOI link to zenodo.

 If you use Icepack, please cite the version number of the code you are using or modifying.

-If using code from the repository master that includes modifications that have not yet been released with a version number, then in addition to the most recent version number, the hash at time of download can be cited, determined by executing the command ‘git log’ in your clone.
-The last 7 digits are generally sufficient to identify the latest commit.
+If using code from the CICE-Consortium repository ``master`` branch that includes modifications that have not yet been released with a version number, then in addition to the most recent version number, the hash at time of download can be cited, determined by executing the command ``git log`` in your clone.

 A hash can also be cited for your own modifications, once they have been committed to a repository branch.